Frittata with Oven-Dried Tomatoes and Cheddar

 To make oven-dried tomatoes: Slice tomatoes in half, lengthwise.
 Place face-down on a parchment-lined, heavy-duty baking pan and bake at 175°F or at the lowest setting for your oven, for at least 6 hours, but overnight if possible.
 Leave oven door ajar if cooking overnight.
 Sundried tomatoes can be substituted, but won't carry the day, as your own freshly done tomatoes will.

 In a 10- to 12-inch cast iron skillet, sauté onion in one tablespoon oil over medium heat until very soft and lightly browned.
 Turn down the heat, and continue cooking for about 10 minutes.
-Stir in garlic and chili pepper flakes and cook for another minute.
+Stir in garlic and red pepper flakes and cook for another minute.

 While onion is cooking, break the eggs into a bowl and whisk until well blended.
 Add tomatoes, cheese, basil, and salt and pepper.
 Mix ingredients thoroughly.
 Preheat the broiler.
 Adjust oven shelf to about 5 to 6 inches from the heat.
 When the onion mixture is done, remove from the pan and let cool to room temperature.
 Mix into eggs.

 In the same skillet, heat 2 tablespoons olive oil over medium heat.
 Add egg mixture and evenly distribute ingredients in pan with a fork.
 Turn heat down slightly, between medium and low, and cook approximately 8 minutes.
 The key is to cook the eggs nice and slow.
 When all but the center of the eggs is done, (they'll still be a little wobbly), place the pan under the broiler for about 30 to 60 seconds, or until slightly browned and firm.